mpenning/ciscoconfparse/CONTRIBUTING.md

      doesn't work" or "it fails".
 Tell us *how* it fails: do you get an exception?
 A hang?
 How was the actual result different from your expected result?
+   - Add the entire text configuration file as rendered by the network device.
    - Tell us **what version of [ciscoconfparse][1] you're using**, and **how you installed it**.
 Different versions of [ciscoconfparse][1] behave differently.
 If possible, you should check the latest ciscoconfparse